andrew-alarcon17/Video_Games_Cleaning_and_Analyzing/README.md

 #  Video Games - Reviews and Sales from 1980 to 2016.

-This notebook's purpose is to display the preprocessing and cleaning of data in order to create visualizaions of it in an organaized fasion.
+This notebook's purpose is to firstly display the preprocessing and cleaning of data and secondly to make visualizations and gain insights from which company/publisher would perform best during these years.